richafnu/Viva/Viva/engage/analytics.md

 ## Community analytics

+> [!NOTE]
+> You can access community analytics by selecting the Analytics icon in any Community header.
+Community admins and global admins can also see a Community analytics summary card that's visible on the right panel of each community.

 All licensed users have access to public community analytics, while only community members can see analytics for their private communities.
 Community admins and corporate communicators can view some advanced metrics, including time saved, people helped, and community optimizer tips.

 Engage network admins can adjust community analytics feature settings by visiting the **Analytics and AI** page in the Engage admin center.